Wild Pride

-Wild Pride (French: Fierté Indomptable Montréal) is an LGBTQ organisation in Montreal, Canada co-founded by Mariam Mannai, Emerson Rheault, Zev Saltiel, and Shannon Thompson.
+Wild Pride (French: Fierté Indomptable Montréal) is an LGBTQ organisation in Montreal, Canada co-founded by Aisha Stone, Samya Lemrini, Shannon Thompson, & Yara Coussa.
 It was created in 2025 in response to grievances against the city's mainstream Pride festival, Fierté Montréal.
 Wild Pride positions itself as “a radical, anti-colonial, anti-capitalist, anti-corporate and uncompromising Pride.”
 The organisation has taken a stance against Zionism, Pinkwashing, and Rainbow capitalism, notably refusing to take corporate sponsorships.
 Wild Pride held events throughout the city of Montreal from July 30 to August 18, 2025.

 History

 Background and formation

-On April 4, 2025, a joint statement published on Instagram by artistic collectives Blush, Discoño, ElleLui, and Sweet Like Honey, announcing that they would no longer associate themselves with Fierté Montréal.
+On April 4, 2025, a joint statement published on Instagram by artistic collectives Blush, Discoño, ElleLui, and Sweet Like Honey, announced that they would no longer associate themselves with Fierté Montréal.
 The statement accused Fierté Montréal of abusive practices and creating events that were financially inaccessible to economically disadvantaged members of the city's queer community.
 Fierté Montréal issued a press release on April 9, accusing the collectives of intentionally spreading disinformation and emphasising the transparency and flexibility of their contracts.

 The Consent Collective, a Montreal-based resource centre for victims of sexual assault, announced that it would be severing ties with Fierté Montréal in an Instagram post published on April 14.
 The collective cited concerns regarding the presence of Zionist groups at Fierté Montréal's parade, as well as the organisation's refusal to disavow corporate sponsors with investments in Israel.
 The announcement was made in tandem with four other organisations, including Helem's Montreal branch.
 Yara Coussa, a Helem Montreal board member, became a co-organiser of Wild Pride, which began online operations on the same day as the Consent Collective's announcement.